-Homemade suet cakes are easy to make and a huge help to the birds and other animals who are braving it through the cold winter months.
+See how you can easily make homemade suet cakes to help the birds and other animals who are braving it through the cold winter months.

-According to the Penn State Extension “approximately 35 species of birds may be seen at feeders in Pennsylvania,” during the winter.
-That’s right, they don’t all fly south for the winter, and it gets really cold here.
-So, I like to make homemade suet cakes to help these little guys out.
-The extra calories from the fat will help them as they labor through winter.
+According to the Penn State Extension, "approximately 35 species of birds may be seen at feeders in Pennsylvania," during the winter.
+That's right, they don't all fly south for the winter, and it gets really cold here.
+So, I like to make homemade suet cakes to help the birds during the winter.
+The extra calories from the fat will help them as they labor through long cold days.

-Most of the year we use bird seed in our feeders and continue to do this in the winter.
-The suet is better suited for the cold, especially when it’s homemade because when it’s hot the suet melts and gets messy.
+Most of the year we use birdseed in our feeders and continue to do this in the winter.
+However, the suet is better suited for the cold, especially when it's homemade because when it's hot the suet melts and gets messy.

 You can make it in a big pot pretty easily.